mermaid-js/mermaid-cli/README.md

 docker pull minlag/mermaid-cli:8.8.0
 ```

 The container looks for input files in `/data`.
-So for example, if you have a diagram defined on your system in `/path/to/diagrams/diagram.mmd`, you can use the container generate an SVG file as follows:
+So for example, if you have a diagram defined on your system in `/path/to/diagrams/diagram.mmd`, you can use the container to generate an SVG file as follows:

 ```sh
 docker run -it -v /path/to/diagrams:/data minlag/mermaid-cli -i /data/diagram.mmd